Most organisms display a circadian rhythm, a cycling of biologica... | Channels for Pearson+

 Most organisms display a circadian rhythm, a cycling of biological processes that is roughly synchronized with day length (e.g., jet lag occurs in humans when rapid movement between time zones causes established circadian rhythms to be out of synch with daylight hours).
 In Drosophila, pupae eclose (emerge as adults after metamorphosis) at dawn.

-In most plants, such as Arabidopsis, genes whose encoded products have roles related to photosynthesis have expression patterns that vary in a circadian manner.
-Using this knowledge, how would you screen for Arabidopsis mutants that have an impaired circadian rhythm?
+Using this knowledge, how would you screen for Drosophila mutants that have an impaired circadian rhythm?

 Master Point Mutations with a bite sized video explanation from Kylia GoodnerStart learning